 - Keep an up-to-date tally of how many hours your employees have actually worked vs. how many they were scheduled for.
 That way, you can spot potential overtime offenders before it becomes a problem.

 - Have all employees be jacks of all trades.
 For example, if your hostess can jump when a server goes home sick, she can keep diners happy without adding extra payroll.

 - Schedule willing employees for a split shift so you're amply staffed at the right times.

 - Plan your schedule ahead of time — monthly, if possible — with scheduling apps such as 7shifts, HotSchedules, and TSheets.

 - Go paperless.
-Remove tedious pen-and-paper processes from your payroll and labor management processes with products like Toast Payroll.
+Remove tedious pen-and-paper processes from your payroll and labor management processes with products designed specifically for restaurant payroll.